AurelWu/IndoorCO2AppMAUI/README.md

 This is the source code for the Indoor Co2 Data Collector Apps belonging to the www.IndoorCO2Map.com Project.
-The Code is Multiplatform and works for both Android and iPhone with small parts of platform dependend code.
+The Code is Multiplatform and works for both Android and iPhone with small parts of platform dependent code.